Giftbit/Lightrail-API-V2-Docs/docs/home.md

 The checkout solution allows you to submit a customer's shopping cart along with a list of sources to pay for the order.
 The payment sources can be value held by that customer in Lightrail along with external value, such as a credit card, to pay for any remainder of the order.
 Lightrail takes care of the complexity of this split-tender transaction, ensuring value in Lightrail and external credit cards are charged the correct amount.

 ### Checkout with Lightrail
+Checkout is done by creating an order through the `/transactions/orders` endpoint.
 Let's look at an example.

 Suppose you're running an ad campaign for 20% all orders that use the promotion code "EASYMONEY".
 Perhaps a customer who has $20 account credits visits your store, enters the promotion code, and wants to purchase a $30 product.
 Using the `orders` endpoint it is easy to complete the payment for this entire transaction in a single request.